 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Torres del Paine National Park offers some of the most spectacular hikes in Latin America!
-And I should know, I’ve actually been twice completing both the “W-Trek” and “O-Circuit” (within the last 3 years!)
+And I should know, I’ve actually been twice completing both the “W-Trek” and “O-Circuit” (within the last few years!).

-There are three companies to book through so things can get confusing quickly – as I found out!
+There are three companies in charge of the 11 different campsites so things can get confusing quickly – as I found out!

 So for that reason, in this blog, I have laid out all of the information about camping in the Torres del Paine National Park including information on each individual campsite with how to book, the prices, and amenities offered.